tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 ## Compatibility Analysis

-- Automatic compatibility test: 50 types of physical machines are provided randomly for automatic compatibility and adaptability testing.
+- Automatic compatibility test: We provide 50 random types of physical machines for automatic compatibility and adaptability testing.
 This will effectively reflect the compatibility and adaptability of the app on physical machines.

-- Specific tests for less compatible models: 30 types of less compatible physical machines are provided for automatic compatibility and adaptability testing.
-This can effectively reflect the compatibility and adaptability of the app on models with poor compatibility.
+- Specific tests for less compatible models: We provide 30 random types of less compatible physical machines for automatic compatibility and adaptability testing.
+This will effectively reflect the compatibility and adaptability of the app on models with especially poor compatibility.

 ## Quality Tracking